RotherOSS/doc-otobo-installation/content/installation-docker.rst

     The following approach is only supported in OTOBO 10.0.4 or later.

-Another supported approach is to only override the default config template with a customized version.
-In this case, we have to create a volume that contains the adapted nginx config template, first.
+When the standard macros are not sufficient, then the custumisation can go further.
+This can be done by replacing the default config template with a customized version.
+It is best practice to not simple change the configuration in the running container.
+Instead we first create a persistent volume that contains the custom config.
+Then we tell the *otobo_nginx_1* to mount the new volume and to use the customized configuration.

+First comes generation of the new volume.
+In these sample commands, we use the existing template as a starting point.

 .. code-block:: bash

+    # stop the possibly running containers
     docker_admin> cd /opt/otobo-docker
     docker_admin> docker-compose down

+    # create a volume that is initially not connected to otobo_nginx_1
     docker_admin> docker volume create otobo_nginx_custom_config

+    # find out where the new volume is located on the Docker host
     docker_admin> otobo_nginx_custom_config_mp=$(docker volume inspect --format '{{ .Mountpoint }}' otobo_nginx_custom_config)
     docker_admin> echo $otobo_nginx_custom_config_mp  # just a sanity check
+    docker_admin> ls $otobo_nginx_custom_config_mp    # another sanity check

+    # copy the default config into the new volume
     docker_admin> docker create --name tmp-nginx-container rotheross/otobo-nginx-webproxy:latest  # use the appropriate label docker_admin> docker cp tmp-nginx-container:/etc/nginx/templates/otobo_nginx.conf.template $otobo_nginx_custom_config_mp # might need 'sudo'
     docker_admin> ls -l $otobo_nginx_custom_config_mp/otobo_nginx.conf.template # just checking, might need 'sudo'